Imbabazi: The Pardon

-Imbabazi: The Pardon is a 2013 Rwandan film, the debut feature film of director Joël Karekezi.
+Imbabazi: The Pardon is a 2013 Rwandan film, written and directed by Joël Karekezi in his feature film debut.

 Imbabazi: The Pardon was made on a low budget, with actors performing for free, and shot in Uganda.
 The film grew out of Karekezi's earlier short film, The Pardon (2009), which won the Golden Impala Award at the Amakula Film Festival.
 It received a development award from Gothenburg Film Festival, where it premiered on 28 January 2013.
 It was also shown at San Diego Black Film Festival, Pan African Film Festival, Fespaco and Seattle International Film Festival 2013.

 Plot

 The film follows two former friends, Manzi and Karemera, whose lives diverge during the 1994 Rwandan genocide.
 Manzi joins Hutu Power, while Karemara's life is in danger as a Tutsi.
 Fifteen years later Manzi is released from prison and tries to make amends for his violent past.